-The overall economy faced coronavirus disease 2019 (COVID 19) in the previous year, the private sector's investment continued to shrink, and the government had to issue measures to stimulate the economy through investments in various infrastructure projects.
-The Company has tried to compete on price, due to high-fluctuation from main raw materials price in the global market has increased.
-In order to increase sales, the Company must adjust the selling price to be in line with main raw materials price by focusing on cost control and cutting unnecessary expenses.
-In addition, the Company has focused on producing products in larger quantities and faster, including providing information and consulting about products.
-With regard to SPEWC, its a subsidiary, the company was strict to purchase raw materials by using just in time and matching purchase price with sale price as much as possible.
-This is able to control costs more accurately but it is facing intense price competition, especially competitors from China, then it has to sell at the lower using selling price.
+In the previous year, the overall economy tended to grow better.
+The government had to issue measures to stimulate the economy and accelerated investment in various infrastructure projects through investments in various projects.
+In 2022, the Company has tried to increase sales volume and maintain the profit margin but the Company need to improve the selling price accordingly and to be in line with main raw materials price due to intense price competition and increase in the main raw materials price in the global market by focusing on cost control and cutting unnecessary expenses.
+Besides, the Company has installed the new modern machines for producing products in larger quantities and faster, including providing information and consulting about products.
+With regard to SPEWC, its a subsidiary, the Company was strict to purchase raw materials by using just in time and matching purchase price with sale price as much as possible.
+This is able to control costs more accurately.
+In 2022, SPEWC had tried to control the purchase of raw materials, which has a fluctuating price due to the rapid changes in exchange rate by controlling the shipment according to the International Commercial Terms: Incoterm.